-There’s only one Altmer (female) and one Redguard (also female) who can be married — or two Redguard women if you install the Hearthfire DLC.
-There are no Bosmer (wood elves) or Khajiit (cat people) to marry, at all, male or female.
-If you want to marry anyone else, you’ll need to be using mods or console commands.
+There’s only one Altmer and one Redguard, both female, who can be married.
+The Hearthfire DLC adds a second Redguard female.
+There are no Bosmer (wood elves) or Khajiit (cat people) to marry, at all, male or female, unless using mods or console commands.

 Let’s take a look at our choices…

 The Companions are a warrior guild in Whiterun and for many players the first faction of friends and potential marriage candidates you’ll meet.
 Some are both teachers and followers, which allows you to buy skill training and then access their inventory and take back the gold, essentially getting training — and level ups — for free.

 All live in Jorrvaskr, where you can live anyway if you join the guild, so you won’t gain additional housing through marriage.
 Several players have also reported glitches in which steward or married Companions return to Jorrvaskr instead of living in the Dragonborn’s home.

-Aela is Supreme Werewolf Queen of Side-Boob, which makes her almost as popular a wife choice as easy Lydia.
+Aela is Supreme Werewolf Queen of Side-Boob, which makes her almost as popular a wife choice as cranky Lydia.
 Aela and Njada are both Nords and trainers, in archery and blocking respectively.
 Ria is an Imperial.
 All three are skilled warrior women and possible followers, but Aela’s level cap is 50, while the others max out at 25.